 Following receipt of a whistleblower complaint, the Superintendent or designee will conduct an investigation and issue a written response to the complaint.
-An employee who is dissatisfied with the outcome of the investigation may file an appeal to the Board of Directors through the General Employee Complaints and Grievances process described in IDEA Complaints and Grievance Board Policy (General).
+An employee who is dissatisfied with the outcome of the investigation may file an appeal to the Board of Directors through the General Employee Complaints and Grievances process described in Part 8.1 of this handbook, beginning at Level Four.